tomjoht/learnapidoc/_includes/content/activities/stoplight_studio_tutorial.md

    {% include course_image.html size="medium" filename="new_path_stoplight" ext_print="png" ext_web="png" alt="New path" caption="New path" %}

 2. Type **weather** and press enter.
-By default Stoplight creates a GET operation for the weather endpoint (which you could delete by right-clicking the path and selecting Delete GET Operation).
+By default Stoplight creates a GET operation for the weather endpoint.
+(If your path doesn't have a GET operation, you can right-click the path and delete the GET operation.)
+3. Change the path's title from "Your GET endpoint" to "weather."
 3. Expand the **Path and parameter information** button above and enter the operation ID and description into Stoplight.
 4. Click the **No tags** button and enter a tag name to group the endpoint, such as "Weather endpoints."
 5. Click **+ Security** and select **app_id**.